 Spread it, spoon it, slice it, grate it, ...or melt it?
 Yes!
 Besides drinking it, with a bit of time, some tender loving care, adding a simple ingredient or two, you can transform your fresh raw milk into other types of food!

 Butter, cheese, yogurt, kefir, buttermilk, sour cream, etc., are wonderful ways to enjoy fresh raw milk!

-We'll have a growing list of a variety of milk-using recipes available for you here on our website.
-For just one example, have you ever made Milk Mayonnaise?
-It's super easy, fun to make, and tastes great!
+And have you ever made Milk Mayonnaise?
+It's super easy, fun to make, and tastes great, and it's made with milk!
 Here at our hobby farm, we haven't purchased store bought mayonnaise for years since replacing it with our own homemade Milk Mayo!
 You can find our Milk Mayonnaise recipe here!

 It's definitely satisfying to turn your fresh raw milk into other foods!
 Such wonderful products as butter, whipped cream, yogurt, ice cream, cheeses always taste better when they're made right there on your farm or homestead.
 You can end up crossing even more items off of your grocery list!
 These are great ways to support self-sustainability.

 Without our milk-giving farm animals, it wouldn't be nearly as easy to make any of these!
 What's your favorite way to transform milk into another food?

 Has your generous cow or goats overwhelmed you with too much milk, leaving you to wonder what to do with it all?